 How much trash is passing by right now, over your head, unnoticed?

-The harp is designed with inspiration from the Armillary sphere, used in astrology in the 16th century to keep track of the heavenly bodies.
+The harp is designed with inspiration from the Armillary sphere, used in astrology in the 16th century to keep track of the celestial bodies.
 A modern update to this concept, the harp takes the section of the universe located above its current location on earth’s surface, and generates sound.

-The sound is updated every 15 seconds with changes, based on a satellite position dataset from Space-Track.org.
+The sound is updated every 15 seconds with changes, based on a satellite position dataset from space-track.org.
 The sound distorts and twists proportionally to the ratio of debris / active-satellite passing by overhead.

 Data calculations are implemented based on the visualization from stuffin.space and the space-track.org API.
 Space-track.org is managed by the U.S. Strategic Command to provide Space Situational Awareness (SSA) information.